MarcusFulbright/Validate/readme.md

 ## Supported Sanitize Rules

-The following rule names can be passed as the 2nd argument to `ValidationService::sanitize()`
+The following rule names can be passed as the 2nd argument to `Validator::sanitize()`

 #### toBool
 Applies the native `(bool)` typecast